-The Care Act sets out the following principles that should underpin safeguarding of adults Empowerment - People being supported and encouraged to make their own decisions and informed consent.
+The Care Act 2014 sets out the following principles that should underpin safeguarding of adults

-"I am asked what I want as the outcomes from the safeguarding process and these directly inform what happens."

-Prevention - It is better to take action before harm occurs.

-"I receive clear and simple information about what abuse is, how to recognise the signs and what I can do to seek help."

-Proportionality - The least intrusive response appropriate to the risk presented.

-"I am sure that the professionals will work in my interest, as I see them and they will only get involved as much as needed."

-Protection - Support and representation for those in greatest need.
+- Empowerment People being supported and encouraged to make their own decisions and informed consent. - "I am asked what I want as the outcomes from the safeguarding process and these directly inform what happens." - Prevention It is better to take action before harm occurs. - "I receive clear and simple information about what abuse is, how to recognise the signs and what I can do to seek help." - Proportionality The least intrusive response appropriate to the risk presented.
+"I am sure that the professionals will work in my interest, as I see them and they will only get involved as much as needed." - Protection Support and representation for those in greatest need.
 "I get help and support to report abuse and neglect.
-I get help so that I am able to take part in the safeguarding process to the extent to which I want."

-Partnership - Local solutions through services working with their communities.
-Communities have a part to play in preventing, detecting and reporting neglect and abuse

-"I know that staff treat any personal and sensitive information in confidence, only sharing what is helpful and necessary.
-I am confident that professionals will work together and with me to get the best result for me."

-Accountability - Accountability and transparency in delivering safeguarding.
+I get help so that I am able to take part in the safeguarding process to the extent to which I want." - Partnership Local solutions through services working with their communities.
+Communities have a part to play in preventing, detecting and reporting neglect and abuse - "I know that staff treat any personal and sensitive information in confidence, only sharing what is helpful and necessary.
+I am confident that professionals will work together and with me to get the best result for me." - Accountability Accountability and transparency in delivering safeguarding.
 "I understand the role of everyone involved in my life and so do they."

-- 2.1.2 All adults, regardless of age, ability or disability, gender, race, religion, ethnic origin, sexual orientation, marital or gender status have the right to be protected from abuse and poor practice and to participate in an enjoyable and safe environment. - 2.1.3 (insert name of your organisation) will seek to ensure that our sport is inclusive and make reasonable adjustments for any ability, disability or impairment, we will also commit to continuous development, monitoring and review. - 2.1.4 The rights, dignity and worth of all adults will always be respected. - 2.1.5 We recognise that ability and disability can change over time, such that some adults may be additionally vulnerable to abuse, for example those who have a dependency on others or have different communication needs. - 2.1.6 We recognise that a disabled adult may or may not identify themselves or be identified as an adult 'at risk'. - 2.1.7 We all have a shared responsibility to ensure the safety and well-being of all adults and will act appropriately and report concerns whether these concerns

-- arise within (insert name of your organisation) for example inappropriate behaviour of a coach, or in the wider community. - 2.1.8 All allegations will be taken seriously and responded to quickly in line with (insert name of your organisation) Safeguarding Adults Policy and Procedures. - 2.1.9 (insert name of your organisation) recognises the role and responsibilities of the statutory agencies in safeguarding adults and is committed to complying with the procedures of the Local Safeguarding Adults Boards.
+Making Safeguarding personal

+'Making safeguarding personal' means that adult safeguarding should be person led and outcome focussed.
+It engages the person in a conversation about how best to respond to their safeguarding situation in a way that enhances involvement, choice and control.
+As well as improving quality of life, well-being and safety.

+Wherever possible discuss safeguarding concerns with the adult to get their view of what they would like to happen and keep them involved in the safeguarding process, seeking their consent to share information outside of the organisation where necessary.

+Wellbeing Principle

+The concept of wellbeing is threaded throughout the Care Act and it is one that is relevant to adult safeguarding in sport and activity.
+Wellbeing is different for each of us however the Act sets out broad categories that contribute to our sense of wellbeing.
+By keeping these themes in mind, we can all ensure that adult participants can take part in (Insert the name of your sport) fully.

+- Personal dignity (including treatment of the individual with respect) - Physical and mental health and emotional wellbeing - Protection from abuse and neglect - Control by the individual over their day-to-day life (including over care and support provided and the way they are provided) - Participation in work, education, training or recreation - Social and economic wellbeing - Domestic, family and personal domains - Suitability of the individual's living accommodation - The individual's contribution to society.

-3 Guidance and Legislation
+2. Legislation

-- 3.1 The practices and procedures within this policy are based on the principles contained within the UK and legislation and Government Guidance and have been developed to complement the Safeguarding Adults Boards policy and procedures, and take the following into consideration:
+The practices and procedures within this policy are based on the principles contained within the UK legislation and Government Guidance and have been developed to complement the Safeguarding Adults Boards policy and procedures They take the following into consideration:

 - The Care Act 2014

 - The Protection of Freedoms Act 2012

 - Domestic Violence, Crime and Victims (Amendment) Act 2012

 - The Equality Act 2010

 - The Safeguarding Vulnerable Groups Act 2006

 - Mental Capacity Act 2005

 - Sexual Offences Act 2003

 - The Human Rights Act 1998

-- The Data Protection Act 1994 and 1998
+- The Data Protection Act 1998